Tiger Brands: History

 Tiger Brands Limited's subcompany, Tiger Food Brands Ltd merged with Bromor Foods (Pty) Ltd, which owns the Super Juice carbonated drink.
 On 1 October 2009, the company acquired Crosse & Blackwell's mayonnaise business for an undisclosed amount.

-In 2008 Tiger Brands launched an aggressive expansion program into the rest of Africa.
+In 2008, Tiger Brands launched an aggressive expansion program into the rest of Africa.
 In the process the company bought a controlling stake in a number of food processing businesses in Nigeria, Kenya, Ethiopia, and Cameroon.

+In 2010, the company established the Tiger Brands Foundation, a non-profit organisation focused on supporting school nutrition by providing South African learners in vulnerable communities with a nutritious breakfast at the beginning of every school day.

 This included a R1.5 billion purchase of 65.7% in Dangote Flour Mills in October 2012, Nigeria's second largest milling operation.
 This and other investments in Africa proved to be costly and unproductive.
 Over capacity in the Nigerian market led to an operating loss of R2.7 billion by the time Tiger sold back the operation to Dangote for a token one US dollar three years later in 2015.
 Management issues in Tiger's Kenya operations and the collapse of its Mozambican distributor and Deli Foods subsidiary also negatively impacted the company in this period.
 This led to then CEO Peter Matlare to resign in November 2015 and a reorganisation of its non-South African operations.

 Current leadership

-Noel Doyle was appointed chief executive officer with effect from 1 February 2020.
-Pamela Padayachee was appointed acting Chief Financial Officer with effect from 1 February 2020.
+Tjaart Kruger was appointed as CEO in November 2023 and Thushen Govender was appointed CFO, effective 1 January 2024.
+In 2024, the company introduced a new operating model, reorganised operations and implemented a turnaround strategy to improve business performance.